Anti-anxiety meds contribute to overdose deaths every year

 As for overdose, taking too much of a benzodiazepine can result in slurred speech, trouble walking steadily, drowsiness, slowed breathing, and an altered level of consciousness.
 Still, taking benzodiazepines on their own in excess is rarely fatal.

-When they can become deadly (aside from withdrawal situations) is if people take them with other “downers,” especially opioids or alcohol.
-The combination can lead people to become comatose, to stop breathing, and to die.
-The CDC found in its 2021 study that of all the benzo-related overdose deaths in the first half of 2020, 92.7 percent involved opioids.
+When they can become deadly (aside from withdrawal situations) is if people take them with other drugs with sedative effects, like opioids (including fentanyl) or alcohol.
+The combination can lead people to become comatose, stop breathing, and die.

 A holistic approach to anxiety treatment